Elflare/memos.nvim/README.md

   -- Auto-save the memo when leaving insert mode or holding the cursor. auto_save = false,
+ -- Window configuration
+  window = {
+        enable_float = false, -- Set to true to open the list in a floating window width = 0.85,         -- Width ratio (0.0 to 1.0)
+        height = 0.85,        -- Height ratio (0.0 to 1.0)
+        border = "rounded",   -- Border style: "single", "double", "rounded", "solid", "shadow" },

   -- Set to false or nil to disable a keymap keymaps = {